hicommonwealth/commonwealth/knowledge_base/Database-Monitoring.md

 heroku pg:psql postgresql-clear-46785 -a commonwealth-staging
 ```

-As of 230413, the current database being used is Postgres 13.10.
+As of 240711, the current database being used is Postgres 15.7.
+Major versions will not progress without a manual update, but minor versions may be updated automatically by Heroku.

 You can retrieve general information and uptime using the following SQL queries:

 General Info: